deifyinfocommsolutions/demos_dfy_stretch/README.md

-# demos_dfy_stretch
-Deify Infocomm Solutions Custom Integration for Demos for iBeads
+# Deify Infocomm Solutions Custom Integration for Demos for Debian Stretch